dclexplorer/rgl-artifacts-viewer/README.md

 ## Features

 - 📦 View workflow runs and their artifacts
+- 🔀 Filter by open Pull Requests or branches
+- 🔗 Direct links to view PRs on GitHub
-- 🌿 Filter by branch (with production/main highlight)
+- 🌿 Main branch highlighted separately
 - 📅 Shows builds from the last 30 days
 - ⬇️ Direct download links for artifacts
 - 🔄 Real-time status updates